JONAH Conversion Therapy Case

 JONAH counselors also used techniques that left clients alienated from their families.
 These techniques encouraged clients to blame their parents for being gay, going so far as to have clients participate in violent role-play exercises where they beat effigies of their mothers.

 “This is not legitimate therapy,” testified Lee Beckstead, a psychologist with expertise on sexual orientation change efforts and a member of an American Psychological Association task force that examined them.
 “It’s outdated … it’s confusing, it’s misleading.
 It’s even reckless.
 And it’s harmful.
 It’s worse than snake oil.”

-Aside from being junk science, conversion therapy encourages a climate of anti-gay bigotry.
+Aside from being junk science, conversion therapy encourages a climate of anti-LGBTQ bigotry.